Alfa11917676/Tic-tac-Toe-Game/README.md

 ### Its about our childhood favorite game Tic-tac-toe this game has Two version web version and android version
+### this is the full version of TIC-tac-toe games you can play with your friend and family and enjoy this game
 ##  DEMO
 ![20210516_232025](https://user-images.githubusercontent.com/62868878/118407288-c8ce0e00-b69d-11eb-925e-3bda282afd40.gif)
 ## Splash Screen